GokuMohandas/casual-digressions/notes/learning_to_learn.md

 ![eq1](images/learning_to_learn/diagram2.png)

 - One issue with the method in this paper was that gradients w.r.t optimzee parameters can vary greatly in terms of magnitude at different points of the input.
 Our optimizer's will tend to focus on these large deviances which will bias the training.
 So the solution was to preprocess the gradients by applying a log transformation to it.
 But keep in mind that log(gradient) approaches -infinity as the gradient approaches 0.
-So the preprocessing step look like below (p=10 in this paper):
+So the preprocessing step looks like below (p=10 in this paper):

 ![eq1](images/learning_to_learn/diagram3.png)